CircleCI-Archived/Orb-Policies/Orb Best Practices Guidelines.md

 *   **Meta data:**
     *   Ensure all Commands, Jobs, Executors, and Parameters have detailed descriptions.
     *   Include the code repo link in the Orb description.
-    *   Include link to website in description.
+    *   Include a link to the website in the description.
     *   Define any prerequisites such as obtaining an API key in the description.
     *   Be consistent and concise in naming your orb elements.
 For example, don't mix "kebab case" and "snake case".
     *   Naming:
-        * Your `namespace` should reflect the name of your oganization or company, of which may have many orbs.
+        * Your `namespace` should reflect the name of your organization or company, of which may have many orbs.
-            *   ex: `circleci`, `vmware`, `cypress-io`
+            *   ex: `circleci`, `VMware`, `cypress-io`
         * Your `orb name` should reflect the product, utility, or service with which this orb will interact with.
             *   ex: `node`, `codestream`, `cypress`
         *  Do not repeat information. ex: Any install command should simply be named `install` rather than `install-x` as the full command will be `orbName/install`